 This workshop is currently full.
 You can still apply to be considered as an alternate.

-“The Lyric” will explore recent adventures in the ancient form of the lyric, that primal mode of song and sustenance.
-In this intensive workshop, participants will study and write in a range of forms, from the three-line novel, sonnets, prose poem, and the lyrical essay, in order to discover new paths in reading and writing.
+This intensive workshop will explore recent adventures in the ancient form of the lyric, that primal mode of song and sustenance.
+Participants will study and write in a range of forms—from the three-line novel, sonnet, and prose poem to the lyrical essay—in order to discover new paths in reading and writing.

 - This is an advanced level workshop.
 Please submit a cover letter that states your interest in this workshop and gives an overview of your writing background and workshop experience, if any.